Pymetheus/XBot_Pimetheus/README.md

 This is Pimetheus, a bot written in the python programming language.
-He is navigating through the X space, travelling on a RaspberryPi Zero.
+He is navigating through the X space, traveling on a RaspberryPi Zero.
 Shaped by his configuration, he is automated to put into circulation messages defined by his instructions.